Alex Schadenberg

 Executive Director, Euthanasia Prevention Coalition

-Bilberbeck's article describes Beukema's euthanasia death based on anorexia in a positive manner.
+Bilberbeck's article describes Beukema's euthanasia death for anorexia in a positive manner.
 The article interviews the family and suggests that they were supportive of Esther's death and happy that she didn't die alone.

-The article suggests that there is no other choice, when euthanasia is done for mental illness, and in this case anorexia.
+The article states that there was no other choice, when euthanasia is done for mental illness, and in this case for anorexia.
 Bilberbeck writes:

 The Dutch Termination of Life on Request and Assisted Suicide (Review Procedures) Act of 2002 states someone can be permitted euthanasia for psychiatric as well as physical illnesses if there is 'no reasonable alternative' and the patient's suffering is 'unbearable with no prospect of improvement'.A landmark study by Chelsea Roff and Catherine Cook-Cottone titled: Assisted death in eating disorders: a systematic review of cases and clinical rationales, was published by Frontiers in Psychiatry on July 30, 2024.